cool-dev-code/VULMS-theme/README.md

 # ✅ VULMS Theme
-- VULMS improved theme for Virtual University of Pakistan Learning Management System
+- Improved theme for Virtual University of Pakistan Learning Management System - VULMS

 ## ❓How to use
 - Install any browser Extension/Addon which can inject CSS *(**Stylebot** recommended)*